by Texas Homesteader ~

 Truly y’all, it’s hard to find any drawbacks with these raised beds.
 My longtime readers know how I feel about price:

-It doesn’t help to save money buying cheap if it’s flimsy, cheaply made and bound to frustrate you in the end requiring you to re-purchase over & over again!
+It doesn’t help to save money buying cheap if it’s flimsy, poorly made and bound to frustrate you in the end requiring you to re-purchase over & over again!

 RancherMan & I always research each and every purchase first by customer satisfaction, then by features we desire, and only lastly by price.